 Some folks swear by it and others deride it as ineffective.
-If you are one of the folks for whom the flybag isn’t working, I thought I would post another flies begone tactic for you to try, this one courtesy of my goat milk farmer who uses it with fantastic success.
+If you are one of the folks for whom the flybag isn’t working, I thought I would post another flies begone tactic for you to try, this homemade fly trap courtesy of my goat milk farmer who uses it with fantastic success.

-As you can see, it obviously works well as the picture above of one of the traps near my farmer’s house is loaded with dead flies!
+As you can see, the homemade fly trap obviously works well as the picture above of one of the traps near my farmer’s house is loaded with several inches worth of dead flies!

-This fly elimination trick actually catches and traps the flies rather than repelling them like the flybag approach.
+The trick to this homemade fly trap is that it actually catches and traps the flies rather than repelling them like the flybag approach.
 The flies get lured into the trap by a potential food source and can’t escape.
 When the fly trap becomes full of flies, you throw it away and make another one, or two, or three!

-Make Your Fly Trap in 3 Simple Steps
+Make Your Homemade Fly Trap in 3 Simple Steps

-The pictures to the right illustrate how to quickly make your fly trap:
+The pictures to the right illustrate how to quickly make your homemade fly trap:

 - Cut an empty 2 liter soda bottle in two.
 The bottom half should be larger than the top.
 Making the cut about 1/4 – 1/3 of the way down the bottle works well (see photo).